peterpme/ng-revealer/README.md

 # Angular Revealer

-An AngularJS directive that hides and reveals a certain group of content.
+An AngularJS directive that hides and reveals content.

 ## Browser Support
 - IE9+ (no transitions)